-In the 19th century a mysterious illness afflicted rural New England.
-Often called the Great White Plague for how pale it made its victims, it was also called “consumption” because of the way it literally consumed people from the inside out, gradually making them weaker, paler, and more lifeless until they were gone.
-Today we know it as tuberculosis, an infectious bacterial disease that attacks the lungs and causes a hacking cough, a wasting fever, and night sweats.
-But back then the main suspect was vampires.
+In the 19th century a mysterious illness swept rural New England.
+Often called the Great White Plague for how pale it made its victims, it was also called “consumption” because of the way it literally consumed people from the inside out, gradually making them weaker, paler, and more lifeless.
+Today we know consumption as tuberculosis, an infectious bacterial disease that attacks the lungs and causes a hacking cough, a wasting fever, and night sweats.
+But back then, many people were convinced it was caused by vampires.

 Image courtesy of Wikimedia Commons

 Consumptive Chic: A History of Beauty, Fashion, and Disease, by Carolyn A. Day

 Fevered Lives: Tuberculosis in American Culture since 1870, by Katherine Ott